-How To Know And Do What Is Right
+How to Know and Do What Is Right

 You abandoned your ability to fully trust your own truth to know and do what is right.
 Reassess external dogma and reclaim your integrity.

-How To Know And Do What Is Right
+How to Know and Do What Is Right

 You instinctively know what is right.
 Your physical incarnation in this world has been constructed in a way for you to intuitively know what is right.
 Any being can only then persist and continue to exist, individually and cross-generationally through its ideas and offspring, if it does what is right.
 Any being who continuously does what is wrong will ultimately cease to exist; depending on its level of consciousness, this process of dying will be marked by suffering, pain, and being miserable and discontent.